 World Peace Summit to Call for Collective Effort for Sustainable Peace and Development Ensured by International Legal Framework

-With the aim of building sustainable peace and development, the host organization has carried out global initiatives including the establishment of international law for peace based on the DPCW, promotion of religious harmony through interfaith dialogue, creation of a culture of peace with peace education as well as building peace-actors’ network in the field of media, youth, and women.
+With the aim of building sustainable peace and development, the host organization has carried out 3 global initiatives including the establishment of international law for peace based on the DPCW, promotion of religious harmony through interfaith dialogue, and creation of a culture of peace with peace education as well as peace-actors’ network in the field of media, youth and women.

 The 10 articles and 38 clauses of the DPCW – Declaration of Peace and Cessation of War – were drafted with the intent of representing marginalized voices of all those yearning for peace at the same time calling the united efforts of states to practice the principles of the Declaration, ultimately ceasing all conflicts and hostilities and facilitating peace in a cultural asset.